.png)

 Q8.
 How do mock tests contribute to OET preparation?

-Mock tests simulate exam conditions, offering familiarity with the format, time constraints, and question types, helping to build confidence and identify areas for improvement.
+Mock tests simulate exam conditions, offering familiarity with the format, time constraints, and question types.
+This helps build confidence and identify areas for improvement.

 Q9.
 Why is collaborative learning beneficial for OET candidates?